archethic-foundation/archethic-docs/README.md

-# ARCHEthic Documentation
+# Archethic Documentation

-Offical documentation for the ARCHEthic network.
+Offical documentation for the Archethic network.

-This documentation aims to provide the knowledge, the understanding and the actions to take in order to contribute and make ARCHEthic network more visible.
+This documentation aims to provide the knowledge, the understanding and the actions to take in order to contribute and make Archethic network more visible.

 ## Development